-- iii. updates on studies relevant to water supply availability - iv. updates on relevant environmental issues and implementation of environmental policies - v. relevant legislative updates including new statutes and pending legislation relating to water supply of the Parties - vi.
+- vi.
 Relevant administrative matters before the State Office of Administrative Hearings - vii.
 Updates on significant actions or decisions by the Texas Commission on Environmental Quality - viii.
-Update on water rates revisions - ix.
-Information on water sales, water usage, major diversions, new customers, and projected water demands (short and long-term) - x.
+Update on water rates revisions - Information on water sales, water usage, major diversions, new customers, and projected water demands (short and longterm) - x.
 Update on any LCRA Water Management Plan planned amendments - xi.
 State Region K regional water planning efforts - xii.
 Update on LCRA Board and Austin City Council actions relevant to water supply availability - b.
+Subcommittee reports

-Subcommittee reports - c.
+- c.
 Other items as determined - 6.
 Set meeting process to initially include a minimum of two work sessions per year - a.
 Work session tasks may include, but not be limited to: - i. develop joint basin management strategies in keeping with the mutual interests of the parties as outlined in Exhibit A. Section 5.
-C. iii., and updated, as needed, by the EMC. - ii. develop plans for joint studies and projects. - iii. develop any joint resolutions, proposed agreements, - iv.
+C. iii., and updated, as needed, by the EMC. - ii. develop plans for joint studies and projects, - iii. develop any joint resolutions, proposed agreements, - iv.
 Formulate subcommittees, as needed - v.
 Evaluate on-going efforts of the COA and LCRA Water Resource Management Partnership including a re-evaluation of the scope and purpose, including progress of efforts to meet long-term water supply needs

 - 7. Appoint the Technical Water Resource Planning Subcommittee - 8.
 Develop initial scope and workplan to address the following: - a.
-Develop initial scope of tasks to be accomplished in the initial two years, including but not limited to: - i.
-As per Settlement Agreement Section VII.
+Develop initial scope of tasks to be accomplished in the initial two years, including but not limited to: - As per Settlement Agreement Section VII.
 D., develop proposal to address maintenance of Town Lake levels - ii.
 Establish process to evaluate and implement joint water management strategies to optimize water supplies - b.
 Establish coordination of reporting, operations, and diversions - c.
 Develop a list of matters to be monitored by the EMC - d.
 Develop process for determining future tasks and work plans, once initial tasks are complete, including development of demand projections ("Demand Schedule")